The Designation Process

 Natural England has appointed consultants to undertake the assessments required for designation.
 There will be a strong emphasis on collaboration and engagement so that anybody with an interest in the Yorkshire Wolds landscape has an opportunity to contribute to the process.

-Designation Project Timetable
+Designation Project Stages

 Factors related to natural beauty